About the Blog Articles

 With the premise of Bitcoin being that it is open and does not belong to anyone, I think the reason why it has become so well-known and established has continued to cultivate the field with conviction since the start.
 In that sense, I have a lot of respect for these evangelists.

 In the early days, there was a little blind faith in “great people are saying Bitcoin is great, so it has to be great.”
-However, just as the Bitcoin core developer Tadge Dryja talks about the difference between the developer and the enthusiast, developers are constantly critically analysing Bitcoin, and focusing on finding the rough edges every day.
+However, just as the Bitcoin core developer Tadge Dryja talks about the difference between the developer and the enthusiast, developers are constantly critically analyzing Bitcoin, and focusing on finding the rough edges every day.

-I would like to introduce many points of views and critical opinions from various perspectives, and value the fact that the people who understand Bitcoin’s weak points the most are the ones who truly understand it.
+I would like to introduce many points of view and critical opinions from various perspectives and value the fact that the people who understand Bitcoin’s weak points the most are the ones who truly understand it.
 Satoshi’s basic stance is that he doesn’t have the time to convince those who don’t understand it.
 However, Bitcoin is truly amazing in that it has constantly been exposed to criticism from all sides and yet has been able to improve its robustness by feeding off of it.
 It is the exact opposite of a community that takes the stance of stifling dissent with lawsuits.

 Digital Item Discussions